urob/zmk-config/readme.md

 - shortcuts for cut (on `X + D`), copy, and paste on the left-hand side for right-handed mouse usage

+[^1]: I am using git-subtree for the dependency management here as Github actions don't
+    recognize git-submodules.

-[^1]: I use a 36-key layout per default.
+[^2]: I use a 36-key layout per default.
 Additional thumb keys can be configured with
     the `EXTRA_BOT_L` and `EXTRA_BOT_R` macros.
 Additional "middle-keys" can be configured with the `EXTRA_MID` macro (see `planck_rev6.keymap` for an example).